angular-ui/ui-grid/README.md

 # Help!

 Head to http://ui-grid.info for documentation and tutorials.
-Join https://gitter.im/angular-ui/ng-grid to discuss develpment of the 3.x codebase.
+Join https://gitter.im/angular-ui/ng-grid to discuss development of the 3.x codebase.

 # What Happened to Version 2.x?